SinSin5252/docusaurus-blog/docs/projects/docusaurus-blog.md

 }
 ```

 The `editUrl` ist the parameter which contains the link to the Git repository.
-The placeholder can be defined in a .env file, which has to be pointed in the funktion `dotenvconfig()`.
+The placeholder can be defined in a `.env` file, which has to be pointed in the funktion `dotenvconfig()` in `docusaurus.config.ts` .
 For orientation see [example.env](../../example.env)

 ```jsx title="/docusaurus.config.ts"
 editUrl: